HaxeCheckstyle/docs/haxe-checkstyle/parameternumber.md

 Ignore number of parameters for overridden methods.

-{{site.data.alerts.info}} In some cases, when overriding methods from third party libraries developer will not have control over number of parameters. ignoreOverriddenMethods is useful in cases like that. {{site.data.alerts.end}}
+{{site.data.alerts.info}} In some cases, when overriding methods from third party libraries developer will not have control over number of parameters. {{site.data.alerts.end}}